AleDenshi/comfy.guide/content/server/prosody.md

 #### Granting Ownership on Module-Created Pubsub Nodes

-By default, Pubsub nodes created by the `pubsub_feeds` module will not be owned by anyone, not even the srever admin.
+By default, Pubsub nodes created by the `pubsub_feeds` module will not be owned by anyone, not even the server admin.
 To change this, use the Prosody shell to run a lua command using [`util.pubsub`](https://prosody.im/doc/developers/util/pubsub) granting you ownership:

 ```sh
 ## Enter the Prosody shell